 Templars’ School Uniform

 Our uniform is simple, practical and the basic uniform is available at most chain stores.
-Branded uniform may be purchased from Brigade Clothing (click on link below).
+There is no expectation that items need to carry the school logo but if you wish to purchase uniform with the school logo on then you can purchase them from Brigade Clothing .

 Uniform Expectations